Click on button above to view PA Watches/Warnings/Special Wx Statements.

 TONIGHT

-Mostly cloudy.
-A chance of snow showers, mainly in the evening.
-Lows around 30.
-Southwest winds 5 to 10 mph.
-Chance of snow 40 percent.
+Partly sunny with a chance of showers and thunderstorms.
+Highs in the upper 70s.
+Southwest winds 5 to 10 mph with gusts up to 20 mph.
+Chance of rain 40 percent.

 WEDNESDAY